cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 Using past experience, log on to AWS and create an EC2 instance

+For instance type, the free tier will be absolutely fine for this exercise.

 As an extra challenge, you could try creating the AWS instance using the AWS CLI

 Choose the Ubuntu AMI (we'll continue with instructions assuming you are running Ubuntu)